-The Somalia analysis below draws on Vanda Felbab-Brown’s report “The hard, hot, dusty road to accountability, reconciliation, and peace in Somalia: Amnesties, defectors programs, traditional justice, informal reconciliation mechanisms, and punitive responses to Al Shabaab," produced by Vanda Felbab-Brown for the new United Nations University volume, "The Limits of Punishment: Transitional Justice and Violent Extremism (UNU, June 2018)," of which Cale Salih was the project lead, and Adam Day a project adviser.
-Funding for Felbab-Brown’s fieldwork in Somalia and the volume was provided by by U.K. Aid from the U.K. government; however the views expressed do not necessarily reflect the U.K. government’s official policies.
+The Somalia analysis below draws on Vanda Felbab-Brown’s report “The hard, hot, dusty road to accountability, reconciliation, and peace in Somalia," produced for the new United Nations University volume, "The Limits of Punishment: Transitional Justice and Violent Extremism," of which Cale Salih was the project lead, and Adam Day a project adviser.
+Funding for Felbab-Brown’s fieldwork in Somalia and the volume was provided by the U.K. government; however the views expressed do not necessarily reflect the U.K. government’s official policies.
 Additional support for the below publication was generously provided in part by the United States Department of Defense-Minerva Research Initiative.
 The views expressed are the author's alone, consistent with Brookings’s commitment to independent research.

 Since October, Somalia has been rocked by a struggle between Mukhtar Robow, an amnestied former top-level al-Shabab commander, and Somalia’s federal government.
 The crisis exacerbated the fraught tensions in a sensitive state-building process between the Mohamed Abdullahi “Farmajo” Mohamed government and Somalia’s forming sub-federal states.